Whether we’re practicing or performing, all of us musicians are striving for excellence.

 But do students really know what excellent musicianship entails?

 When we embody these 7 habits in every practice session, excellence becomes our default setting in rehearsal and on stage: 1. ease; 2. expressiveness; 3. accuracy; 4. rhythmic vitality; 5 beautiful tone; 6. focused attention; 7. positive attitude.

-5. Beautiful tone.
-“The quality of your tone will probably have a more immediate impact on listeners than any other feature of your execution” (p.
+“The quality of your tone will probably have a more immediate impact on listeners than any other feature of your execution” (TMW, p.
 22).
-We elevate our tone production skills through experimentation, self-recording, seeking feedback, and, most of all, listening perceptively.

-6. Focused attention.
-Students who are unfocused under the spotlights typically establish lax mental habits in practice.
+Students who are unfocused in performance typically establish lax mental habits in practice.
 “Be alert in the practice room that your mindful radar never goes on standby.
-Always direct yourself with broad awareness” (p.
+Always direct yourself with broad awareness” (TMW, p.
 194).

 © 2009 Gerald Klickstein